phetsims/equality-explorer/doc/lock-scenarios.md

 5. Verify that the dragged term and the term that it overlaps sum to zero.
 6. Verify that the equivalent term moves immediately to an empty cell on the opposite plate.

-## Separate Like Terms
+## Combine Like Terms

-The next 10 scenarios involve screens where like terms are combined in one cell on the scale.
+The next 15 scenarios involve screens where like terms are combined in one cell on the scale.
 Those screens are _Operations_ and _Solve It!_.